WayGang/601mini2/README.md

 You will enter the path of your image, graph and label to recognize the image.

+API:
-If you want to use API, you can download the API.py. "run.py" shows the example of how to use the API.
+If you want to use API, you can download the "API.py".

+"run.py" shows the example of how to use the API.